Wall-crossing, Hitchin Systems, and the WKB Approximation: Categorical matters

 Finally we note that all of these considerations should have a natural extension to the case $K > 2$ where we have to consider not only BPS strings but also BPS string webs.
 The crucial question, of course, is to determine the structure which generalizes the triangulations $T_\WKB(\vartheta,\lambda)$, controls the WKB approximation, and encodes the spectrum generator for the theory.
+Since the first preprint version of this paper appeared, we have made some progress in this direction, to appear in \cite{gmn5-to-appear}.